Raph13009/daily-blogs/posts/July25/validating-cybersecurity-saas.md

 &nbsp;

-<p>This project also reminds me of something important: **it’s okay to walk away** if the need isn’t there.
-Right now, I’m going all in — evenings, weekends, whatever it takes — but only as long as it makes sense.</p>
+<p>This project also reminds me of something important: it’s okay to walk away if the need isn’t there.
+Right now, I’m going all in — evenings, weekends, whatever it takes but only as long as it makes sense.</p>

 &nbsp;

 <p>Maybe I’ll find another partner.
 Maybe I’ll pivot.
-But at least I’ll have learned something real — not just launched another tool no one asked for.</p>
+But at least I’ll have learned something real not just launched another tool no one asked for.</p>

 &nbsp;